Italy - Gran Paradiso, 4061m - Info | Trip Report | VR Tour

 French cartographer would suggest that Italy's highest Point is a shoulder of Monte Bianco (Italian), Mont Blanc (French) located at 4760m.

 The highest summit, Mont Blanc de Courmayeur (4748m), a subsidiary summit of Mont Blanc is also a popular contestant.
 It is connected to the main summit via the Col Major, and despite of its minimal prominence, it appears as the second-highest peak on the official list of Alpine four-thousanders UIAA.
 Alas ascent from Italian territory is very challenging.

-Gran Paradiso is the highest mountain, and the only 4000m peak wholly in Italian territory.
-It is located in the Graian Alps, in the Aosta Valley region of north-west Italy, and the centre piece of the Gran Paradiso National Park.
+This leaves us with Gran Paradiso at 4061m.
+It is the highest mountain, and the only 4000m peak wholly in undisputed Italian territory.
+Located in the Graian Alps, in the Aosta Valley region of north-west Italy, it is the centre piece of the Gran Paradiso National Park.

 Rifugio Vittorio Emanuele II is located at 2735m, on the more popular route.
 It has a capacity for 72 during the summer, and 44 during the winter.

 |Rifugio Vittorio Emanuele II, Gran Paradiso.
 2006|